 Monmouth University currently offers three semester programs.
-You can choose to study abroad in London, England, at Regent’s College; Sydney, Australia, at Macquarie University; and/or Florence, Italy (offered in fall only) at Lorenzo de Medici.
+You can choose to study abroad in London, England, at Regent’s University London; Sydney, Australia, at Macquarie University; and/or Florence, Italy (offered in fall only) at Lorenzo de Medici.
 The England and Italy semesters run along similar times as our own.
 In Australia, the fall semester begins in late July and runs through late November; the spring semester begins in late February and ends in late June.

 During the summer (typically from mid-June through July), we offer a six-week Cádiz, Spain, program and a 4 week Florence, Italy program.
 Students who study in Spain take 6 credits while receiving excellent instruction in Spanish courses, ranging from beginner to advanced level.
 Classes are kept small and intimate for optimal language learning.
 For students studying in Florence, Italy classes are taught in English, except Italian Language courses.
 Course offerings for the summer program are in the Arts, Humanities, Social Sciences, Business, Political Science, Studio Arts, and Italian Language.

 Students are required to take six credits and can fulfill a 6-credit GU/CD requirement in the Cadiz, Spain program and the Experiential Education Requirement (if applicable for their major) during both of these summer programs.

 Not only will you be continuing on your way to a Monmouth University degree, but you will greatly enhance you sense of independence and self-confidence.